esrmnt/esrmnt.github.io/about.md

 title: About
 ---

-This is an example page!

-It's very similar to a `post` layout, with the only difference that the publish date is not shown!
+This is a (nearly) simple and minimalist journal to keep track of thoughts and ideas.